-Re-entering the world of academia post-21 can be intimidating or thrilling, depending on how you look at it, but the important thing to remember is that it’s never too late to pursue something you’re passionate about.
+Re-entering the world of academia can be intimidating or thrilling, depending on how you look at it.
+But the important thing to remember is that it’s never too late to pursue something you’re passionate about.

 At Arden University, we have students from all walks of life, many of whom are mature students with careers and families to consider before diving head-first into a degree.
-With that in mind, here are our top tips for all mature students preparing to resume their education:
+With that in mind, here are our top tips on how to prepare for university as a mature student:

 As a mature student, it’s likely you’ll have other priorities to balance alongside your studies.
-If you’re feeling anxious about how you’re going to manage your time, try preparing a rough timetable to help you visualise how a typical week will look when your studies begin.
+Perhaps you’ve got a part time job to juggle with learning?
+Maybe you’ve got busy family life?
+If you’re feeling anxious about how you’re going to manage your time effectively, try preparing a rough timetable to help you visualise how a typical week will look when your studies begin.

 No matter how many years you’ve been out of the education system, take some time to reacquaint yourself with skills such as referencing, note-taking and essay planning.

-Jogging your memory before your course begins will help you feel more confident once you return to the classroom, virtual or otherwise.
+Jogging your memory before your course begins will help you feel more confident once you return to the classroom - virtually or otherwise.
 If you’re studying with Arden, you’ll benefit from sessions designed to reintroduce you to these skills, so be sure to make the most of them.

 As a mature student, you’ll also have had longer to consider things younger students may overlook (such as return on investment), rather than rushing to choose a degree and regretting it a few years down the line, when you have a clearer idea of what you want in life.

-The fact you’ve thought long and hard about the part your education will play in your future can only be beneficial, so don’t worry about being late to the party!
+The fact that you’ve had the opportunity to think long and hard about the part your education will play in your future can only be beneficial, so don’t worry about being a bit late to the party!

-Adapting to a new situation will require some work, and we have a dedicated support team on hand to help you with any non-academic related concerns you have, from simple (e.g. accessing online portal) to more substantial (e.g. struggles with mental health).
+Adapting to a new situation will require some work, and we have a dedicated support team on hand to help you with any non-academic related questions or issues you have, from simple tasks such as accessing our online learning portal, to more substantial concerns such as mental health issues or personal circumstances.

-Tutors are happy to answer any course-related questions you have, so don’t feel like you need to hold back if there’s anything you’d like to know more about.
-At this point, you know that no man (or woman!) is an island, so don’t be afraid to create a strong support network before you take the plunge back into university and use every resource available to you.
+Your tutor will always be happy to answer any course-related questions you have, so don’t feel like you need to hold back if there’s anything you’d like to know more about.
+At this point, you know that no one is an island, so don’t be afraid to create a strong support network for yourself before taking the plunge back into university.